API Stability¶

 color/white-balance/profile/source-color-transform records,

-lens-correction, and RAW/source-processing records including
+lens-correction, and RAW/source-processing records including raw value

 computational, thermal, and stitch/panorama subroles, and grouped